nata79/JustAuthMe/README.md

 # SimplyAuth

 SimplyAuth is a gem to manage authorization in the simplest way possible.
-Most times you just want to check if an object belongs to the current user, SimplyAuth does just that withou any configuration.
+Most times you just want to check if an object belongs to the current user, SimplyAuth does just that without any configuration.

 ## Installation